Overview

 - Consider spreading requests over time rather than bursting

-Need a Higher Limit?
+Need a higher limit?

 If your use case requires a higher rate limit:- Evaluate webhook usage first - Most polling use cases can be replaced with webhooks